SeyedHamidreza/cognitive_robotics_ws/README.md

 catkin_make
 ```

+* NOTE: If you faced with "c++ internal compiler error", use "catkin_make -j 2" instead of "catkin_make".
+Check the Troubleshooting section for more info.

 ## Troubleshooting
 Here we provide a list of common errors and explain how to fix them.
 If the problem isn’t clear and you aren’t sure what to do next, contact TAs.